Certified Foodies - A food blog by siblings Mhel and Ken

 5. Finally, add about a cup of chicken stock.
 Mix well.
 Then, set aside.

-Preparing the mashed potatoes
+Preparing the mashed potatoes:

 1. Boil the peeled potatoes.
 Mash, then, add salt and pepper to taste.

+2. Add 2 egg yolks and cheese to the mashed potatoes.
 I just used regular cheese since parmesan is too expensive.
 I made 2 batches of Cottage Pies and I used Quez-O cheese, then, Eden cheese.
 Both turned out yummy.
 But, if you have parmesan cheese available the better.

 Mashed Potatoes - Cottage Pie, Shepherd's Pie Recipe - CertifiedFoodies.com